TriticeaeToolbox/breedbase.R/README.md

-breeDBase.R
+breedbase.R
 ===========
-### An R package for generating breeDBase upload templates
+### An R package for generating breedbase upload templates

-This R package (**currently a work in progress**) can be used to create classes of various breeDBase data types (such as an Accession, a phenotyping Trial, a Plot of a phenotyping Trial, etc).
-One or more instances of a class can be passed to a `buildTemplate` or `writeTemplate` function to create and/or write an upload template to be used for adding data through the breeDBase website.
+This R package (**currently a work in progress**) can be used to create classes of various breedbase data types (such as an Accession, a phenotyping Trial, a Plot of a phenotyping Trial, etc).
+One or more instances of a class can be passed to a `buildTemplate` or `writeTemplate` function to create and/or write an upload template to be used for adding data through the breedbase website.

 ## Installation